preloader

 Issuance of Name Clearance

-The first step in the registration process is obtaining a name clearance from RJSC.
-This step is essential to ensure that the proposed name of the society is not already in use or too similar to that of an existing entity.
+The first step in the registration process is obtaining a name clearance certificate from the RJSC.
+This is essential to ensure the proposed name of the foundation is unique and not too similar to an existing entity.
 Applicants must submit a formal request through the RJSC's online portal or at their office, along with a nominal fee.
-A clearance certificate will be issued, which is valid for a limited time during which the registration application must be completed to avoid its expiration.
+A clearance certificate will be issued, which is valid for a limited time, during which the registration application must be completed to avoid its expiration.

 Submission of the Registration Application

-Once name clearance is secured, the next step is to submit a detailed registration application to RJSC.
-This application must include:
+Once name clearance is secured, the next step is to submit a detailed registration application to the RJSC.
+This application requires meticulous preparation of various documents.
+The application must include:

-· Memorandum of Association (MOA): This critical document details the society's objectives, mission, and vision, aligning with the legal frameworks set out by the Societies Registration Act, 1860.
+• Memorandum of Association (MOA): This critical document details the foundation's objectives, mission, and vision, aligning with the legal frameworks set out by the Societies Registration Act, 1860.

-· Name Clearance Certificate: This serves as proof of the approved and reserved name.
+• Name Clearance Certificate: Proof of the approved and reserved name.

-· Office Address: Must be a verifiable physical location where the society operates.
+• Office Address: A verifiable physical location where the foundation operates.

-· Executive Committee Details: Provides full names, designations, contact information, passport-size photos, Taxpayer Identification Numbers (TIN), and National Identification (NID) numbers.
+• Executive Committee Details: Full names, designations, contact information, passport-size photos, Taxpayer Identification Numbers (TIN), and National Identification (NID) numbers.

-· Constitution/Bylaws: These are the rules and regulations governing the society’s operations, detailing member rights, roles, and the organizational hierarchy.
+• Constitution/Bylaws: The rules and regulations governing the foundation’s operations, detailing member rights, roles, and the organizational hierarchy.

 Payment of Government Fees

-After the application submission, it is necessary to pay government fees, which vary based on the society's intended activities and scale.
-This can typically be done through government treasury challans, online banking systems, or at designated banks.
-Proof of payment is required to proceed with the registration process.
+After submitting the application, the required government fees must be paid.
+These fees can vary based on the foundation's intended activities and scale.
+Payment is typically made through government treasury challans, online banking, or at designated banks.
+Proof of payment is necessary to proceed with the registration.

 Security Clearance and Verification

-A critical part of the registration process involves a security clearance conducted by law enforcement agencies such as the Special Branch (SB) of Police and National Security Intelligence (NSI).
-This clearance includes:
+A critical part of the process involves a security clearance conducted by law enforcement agencies like the Special Branch (SB) of the Police and National Security Intelligence (NSI).
+Ensuring all aspects of your application are in order is key to smooth regulatory compliance.
+This clearance generally includes:

-· Office Location Inspection: Ensures the physical premises listed in the application are legitimate.
+• Office Location Inspection: Ensures the physical premises listed are legitimate.

-· Assessment of Charitable History: Evaluates any past charitable or nonprofit activities by the society or its members to verify their authenticity and credibility.
+• Assessment of Charitable History: Evaluates past charitable or nonprofit activities by the foundation or its members to verify authenticity.

 Inspection, Monitoring, and Review

-RJSC, along with other regulatory bodies, may conduct a comprehensive inspection and review of the society's documentation, operations, and compliance with the act.
+The RJSC and other regulatory bodies may conduct a comprehensive inspection and review of the foundation's documentation and proposed operations to ensure compliance with non-profit.
 This includes:

-· Field Inspections: To check the society’s infrastructure, personnel, and operational capacity.
+• Field Inspections: To check the foundation’s infrastructure, personnel, and operational capacity.

-· Compliance Verification: To verify that the society’s activities and objectives comply with legal and regulatory standards.
+• Compliance Verification: To verify that the foundation’s activities and objectives align with legal standards.

 Issuance of the Registration Certificate

-If the society fulfils all the criteria and passes the inspections and reviews, RJSC will issue a registration certificate.
-This document confirms the society’s legal status under the Societies Registration Act, 1860, and includes essential details such as the registration number, date of registration, name of the society, and scope of activities.
+If the foundation fulfils all criteria and passes the inspections, the RJSC will issue a registration certificate.
+This document confirms the foundation’s legal status, including its registration number, date of registration, name, and scope of activities.

 Legal Status and Membership Requirements

-A society registered under this act is recognized as a separate legal entity, which is crucial for the foundation to commence or defend legal actions in its own name.
-Such entities must have a minimum of seven founding or executive committee members to maintain a robust governance structure.
+A foundation registered under this act is recognized as a separate legal entity, which is crucial for the foundation to enter into contracts or engage in legal actions in its own name.
+Such entities must maintain a minimum of seven founding or executive committee members for a robust governance structure.

 Foreign Donations and Compliance

-Foundations registered in Bangladesh are not automatically entitled to receive foreign donations.
+Foundations in Bangladesh are not automatically permitted to receive foreign donations.
 To engage in activities involving foreign funding, an organization must secure a Foreign Donations (FD) Registration from the NGO Affairs Bureau (NGOAB).
-This involves a detailed application process requiring extensive documentation to ensure compliance with regulatory standards.
+This is a separate, detailed process requiring extensive documentation to ensure full compliance.
+Navigating the requirements for NGO registration with the NGOAB can be complex, and expert guidance from a firm like Kazi Law Chamber is highly recommended.
 The necessary documents include:

 • Completed FD-1 Form – 9 copies